 I once saw the perfect job advertised.
-It called for a Brand Manager for Tim Tams* and I cried out ‘that’s mine!’ in spite of the fact that I hadn’t actually worked my way up through marketing or the world of fast moving consumer goods sector.
-But here’s the thing, I felt that I had been doing the role on a voluntary basis for many years.
-It was inevitable that I should be paid for it.
+It called for a Brand Manager for Tim Tams.
+I shouted ‘that’s mine’ in spite of the fact that I had not worked my way up through marketing in the fast moving consumer goods sector.
+But here’s the thing, I felt that I had been doing that role on a voluntary basis for many years.
+It was only fair that I should be paid for it.
 And for anyone reading this outside Australia, a TIm Tam is a delicious chocolate biscuit, capable of transporting you to paradise after one bite.
 You see!
 I’m still selling them.

 What exactly would constitute a difficult day in this role?
-Imagine going home and sighing, “Work was a nightmare, today.
-No-one wants to know about Tim Tams and we just can’t sell them for love or money.
-And then to top it off, I had to attend another taste testing!”
+Imagine going home and sighing, “Work was a nightmare today.
+No-one wants to know about Tim Tams and we just can’t sell them for love nor money.
+And then to top it off, I had to attend yet another taste testing!”

-One beloved manager of well paid workers would counter unhappy gripes at work with a stock phrase ‘Well, at least you’re not digging ditches!”
-Is ditch digging the worst job in the world?
-In my twenties I thought I’d found another contender for that title.
-Walking through an abattoir one day (don’t ask) I met a fellow who was cracking the skulls of sheep and flattening them.
-He saw me observing him and smiled and winked as he pressed the skulls down at high speed on some contraption.
+Walking through an abattoir (don’t ask) I met a fellow who had the task of cracking the separated skulls of sheep and flattening them.
+He saw me observing him and winked flirtatiously as he pressed another skull down on a squeaky contraption.
 I might have found that wink quite flattering had I not been on the verge of throwing up.
-The role of Skull Cracker was at the top of my list of ‘shit jobs’ for some time, but here’s the thing; he seemed really cheerful.
-He’d been there for a long time.
+The Skull Cracker was at the top of my list of ‘shit jobs’ for some time, but I was told that he’d been there for a long time.
 He was well known as a happy, low maintenance employee.

-I once thought beauticians and air hostesses were glamorous.
-These days, whenever I walk past a Nail Bar, I wonder how the women working there can breathe.
-I know I could not breathe in those toxic fumes all day while crouched over a stranger’s extremities.
+I recall thinking that beauticians and air hostesses had glamorous jobs.
+Today, when I walk past a Nail Bar, I wonder how the women working there can breathe.
+I know I could not inhale those fumes all day while crouched over a stranger’s extremities.
 And don’t get me started on waxing.
-Is there any sense of lightening the burdens of the world as you lighten the foliage of the hirsute?
+Is there any sense of lightening the burdens of the world as you offer specials in ‘back, sack and crack?’

 There’s no shortage of applications for cabin crew.
-Clearly other people still think it’s glamorous but just look around you at the seat configuration of today’s economy sections.
-The inhuman confinement of adults at high altitude is a guarantee that the crew will have to deal with increasingly angry and distressed human beings.
+Clearly other people still think it’s glamorous, but just look around you at the seat configuration in today’s economy class.
+The inhuman confinement of adults at a high altitude, is a guarantee that the crew will have to deal with increasingly angry and distressed human beings.
 How’s that for a fun day at work in tight shoes?